 Christian music is an avenue to serve God with hearts and minds and voices.
 No matter who you are, there is always room in the music program of this church for you!

 We sing at the 10 am worship each Sunday, presenting beautiful anthems to God and leading the congregation as they praise God with hymns and responses.
-We sing traditional music from ages past as well as recently composed music and music composed by our music director, Gerald Custer.
+We sing traditional music from ages past as well as recently composed music and music composed by our music director, Dr. Gerald Custer.

 We welcome singers from any age (starting at high school) and any music background.
 We rehearse in our barrier-free sanctuary and are happy to make any accommodations needed for disabilities.